serviceprototypinglab/arkismicroservices/README.md

 ## Microservice architecture

-  Each microservice is created using a docker image container.
+  - Each microservice is created using a docker image container.
-  You can see the code inside the folder container.
+  - You can see the code inside the folder container.
-  All the images are in the public docker hub repository: [chumbo](https://hub.docker.com/u/chumbo/)
+  - All the images are in the public docker hub repository: [chumbo](https://hub.docker.com/u/chumbo/)

 ### Frontend microservices

 #### Login

-port_login: 32000
+- port_login: 32000
-UI for the login web page.
+- UI for the login web page.
-You can try to login and create a new user.
+- You can try to login or create a new user.

 #### Users

-port_users: 32000
+- port_users: 32000
-UI for the users web page.
+- UI for the users web page.
-You can manage all the documents of these user.(create, delete, search, ...)
+- You can manage all the documents of these user.(create, delete, search, ...)

 #### Admin

-port_login: 32000
+- port_login: 32000
-Admin UI web page.
+- Admin UI web page.
-You can see users, delete users, add new generic documents, migrate between the different multi-tenant options.
+- You can see users, delete users, add new generic documents, migrate between the different multi-tenant options.

 ### Backend microservices

 #### Documents

-port_documents: 30000
+- port_documents: 30000
-CRUD of documents
+- CRUD of documents

 #### Search

-port_search: 30004
+- port_search: 30004
-Full text search in the documents of one user.
+- Full text search in the documents of one user.

 #### Migrate

-port_migrate: 30003
+- port_migrate: 30003
-Move the documents of one user to a different multi-tenant option.
+- Move the documents of one user to a different multi-tenant option.

 #### Data

-port_data: 30002
+- port_data: 30002
-For add generic documents to one user.
+- For add generic documents to one user.

 #### Users

-port_users: 30001
+- port_users: 30001
-CRUD users.
+- CRUD users.

 ### Database microservices

-Persistent deployment for documents and users.
+- Persistent deployment for documents and users.
-The container image is the official mongo image.
+- The container image is the official mongo image.
-The database for users is running in the port 30009.
+- The database for users is running in the port 30009.

 #### Documents